Anti-aging and Functional Medicine

 Comprehensive stool anlysis

-Stool analysis is a part of the evaluation for leaky gut syndrome as well as bacterial and fungal dysbiosis ( overgrowth of harmful organisms and reduced numbers of beneficial ones or imbalance in digestive microflora).
+Stool analysis is a part of the evaluation for leaky gut syndrome malabsorption, maldigestion, ph as well as bacterial and fungal dysbiosis (overgrowth of harmful organisms and reduced numbers of beneficial ones or imbalance in digestive microflora).
+Yeast overgrowth is underdiagnosed and can cause bloating, abdominal pains, skin rashes, headaches, memory problems and mental fog.

 Heavy metal testing and Chelation Therapy